 Variations

-Ube coconut filling โ add a few tablespoons of toasted desiccated coconut to the ube halaya before spreading.
-The coconut adds texture and a natural sweetness that pairs beautifully with ube.
+- Ube coconut filling: Mix a few tablespoons of toasted desiccated coconut into the ube halaya before spreading.
+Adds texture and a bit more sweetness.

-Ube cream cheese frosting โ add 1โ2 tablespoons of ube halaya to the cream cheese frosting and a small amount of ube extract for a fully purple frosting.
-Stunning on top of the purple rolls.
+- Ube cream cheese frosting: Add 1-2 tablespoons of ube halaya and a small amount of ube extract to the frosting for a fully purple finish.

-Smaller rolls โ cut the log into 12 pieces instead of 8 for smaller, snackier rolls.
+- Smaller rolls: Cut the log into 12 pieces instead of 8.
 Reduce bake time by about 5 minutes and check doneness earlier.

 How to Store